By Insolare on February 5, 2026

 The loss diagram plays a key role in identifying faults or imperfections in the system, if any.
 The diagram below shows a sample loss analysis.

-Loss diagram in PVsyst
+Loss Diagram in PVsyst

-Key Results in the Report
+Key Results in The PVsyst Report

 The main results include: